SQL DENSE_RANK Explained

 These questions specifically test DENSE_RANK knowledge.
 Each includes what the interviewer is looking for and the recommended approach.

-Q1: Find the second highest salary in each department.
+Find the second highest salary in each department.
 If two employees share the highest salary, the second highest should still be identified correctly.

-DENSE_RANK() OVER (PARTITION BY department ORDER BY salary DESC) AS dr, then filter WHERE dr = 2.
+This is the DENSE_RANK signature question.
+The interviewer specifically mentions ties to see if you reach for DENSE_RANK instead of ROW_NUMBER.
+Use DENSE_RANK() OVER (PARTITION BY department ORDER BY salary DESC) AS dr, then filter WHERE dr = 2.
 If the question asks for the employee rows, keep all rows with dr = 2.
 If it asks for the salary value, add DISTINCT.

-Q2: What is the difference between DENSE_RANK and RANK?
+What is the difference between DENSE_RANK and RANK?
 Give an example where they return different results.

 Draw the example: values 100, 90, 90, 80.
 RANK: 1, 2, 2, 4.
 DENSE_RANK: 1, 2, 2, 3.
 The gap in RANK means WHERE rnk = 3 returns nothing.
 WHERE dr = 3 with DENSE_RANK returns 80.
 Use DENSE_RANK when you need to address specific rank positions by number.

-Q3: Given a products table with categories and prices, find how many distinct price points exist in each category.
+Given a products table with categories and prices, find how many distinct price points exist in each category.

 Two approaches.
 Simple: COUNT(DISTINCT price) with GROUP BY category.
 Window function approach: DENSE_RANK() OVER (PARTITION BY category ORDER BY price) and then take MAX per category.
 The second approach demonstrates DENSE_RANK understanding, which is what the interviewer wants to see.
+The maximum DENSE_RANK value equals the count of distinct values.

-Q4: Rank students by test score within each class.
+Rank students by test score within each class.
 Students with the same score should have the same rank, and no rank numbers should be skipped.

-DENSE_RANK() OVER (PARTITION BY class_id ORDER BY test_score DESC) AS student_rank.
+The phrase 'no rank numbers should be skipped' is the direct signal for DENSE_RANK.
+Use DENSE_RANK() OVER (PARTITION BY class_id ORDER BY test_score DESC) AS student_rank.
 The 'no skipped numbers' requirement eliminates RANK.
 The 'same score same rank' requirement eliminates ROW_NUMBER.
 Only DENSE_RANK satisfies both.

 Which Ranking Function Should You Use?

-A quick decision guide for the interview whiteboard:
+A quick decision guide for the interview whiteboard.

 Need exactly one row per group?